Best Time to Visit Malaysia: Weather By Month and Season

 November

-• Overview: Along the west coast, you’ll finally find a break from the heavy rains of the wet season in November.
+• Overview: Along the West Coast, you’ll finally find a break from the heavy rains of the wet season in November.
 There’s still the odd torrent of afternoon rain and thunderstorms, especially in Penang, as would be expected with the hot and humid conditions.
-The east coast’s a completely different story; it’s all but a ghost town in the islands as they brace for the monsoon.
+The East Coast is a completely different story; it’s all but a ghost town on the islands as they brace for the monsoon.

-• Where to go: As life returns to the west coast, November’s a great time to launch a Penang itinerary or explore Langkawi.
-With the northeast monsoon blowing in, most of the east coast island resorts like Tioman and the Perhentian Islands begin to shutter up starting in November.
+• Where to go: As life returns to the West Coast, November is a great time to launch a Penang itinerary or explore Langkawi.
+With the northeast monsoon blowing in, most of the East Coast island resorts like Tioman and the Perhentian Islands begin to shutter up starting in November.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.